Kirby-Thompson distance for trisections of knotted surfaces: Surgery on spheres

 If $Z = S^3$, since $\tau$ is the unlink and $Z \setminus \tau$ is irreducible, $\tau$ is the unknot.
 By \cite{Otal}, it is perturbed and so the lemma holds.
 Henceforth, assume that $Z = D^2 \times I$.
 Since $Z \setminus \tau$ is irreducible, $\tau$ contains arc components.
 Attach a copy of $D^2 \times I$ to $(\boundary D^2) \times I \subset \boundary Z$ so that the product structures match.
 This converts $Z$ into $\wihat{Z} = S^2 \times I$.
 In the newly attached $D^2 \times I$, choose a vertical arc and call it $\tau'$.
 Let $\wihat{\tau} = \tau \cup \tau'$.
 Notice that we can recover $(Z,\tau)$ from $(\wihat{Z},\wihat{\tau})$ by drilling out $\tau'$.
 Attach a disk of the form $D^2 \times \{t_0\}$ to $\boundary \Sigma$ to form $\wihat{\Sigma}$.
 Since $\wihat{\Sigma}$ intersects $\tau'$ only once, there is no perturbing pair for $\tau'$.
 Conclusions (2) and (3) now follow from \cite{HS1}.

 Finally, suppose that $\tau$ is the union of three or more arcs, each intersecting $\Sigma$ in a single point.
 From the definition of spanning relative trivial tangle, we see that $\tau$ can be properly isotoped, by an isotopy preserving $\Sigma$ so that the arcs $\tau$ are vertical in the product structure on $Z$.
 We may then find an essential curve $s \subset \Sigma$ bounding a disk in $\Sigma$ containing an even number of punctures.
-Such a curve bounds spanning annulus to both sides and their union is a reducing annulus.
-Reversing the isotopy, we find a reducing annulus in $(Z,\tau)$. \end{proof}
+Such a curve bounds even spanning annuli to both sides and their union is an even reducing annulus.
+Reversing the isotopy, we find the desired reducing annulus in $(Z,\tau)$. \end{proof}